The Levenick iSEE Fellows Program

 His research interests include topics related to energy efficiency and technology adoption.
 He is currently investigating the possible causes of low rates of adoption of energy-efficient technologies in U.S. households.

 “Fuel costs — particularly in a campus setting — are often not well understood or salient for consumers.
 Students, faculty, and staff do not see billing or consumption information, making it difficult to translate use of particular energy services into costs.
 As a result, energy consumption is often ‘out of sight, out of mind’ as we go through our busy days on campus.

 “The goal of our research is to identify behavioral interventions that can be used to reduce campus energy consumption.
-First, in the spring of 2016, we will work with engineers and building managers on campus to identify behavioral energy savings opportunities related to office and classroom heating and cooling, electronics and lighting.
-Then in the summer and fall of 2016, we will design and test the relative effectiveness of behavioral interventions such as educational campaigns, usage information provision, and social comparisons for taking advantage of savings opportunities and reducing energy consumption.
+First, we will work with engineers and building managers on campus to identify behavioral energy savings opportunities related to office and classroom heating and cooling, electronics and lighting.
+Then we will design and test the relative effectiveness of behavioral interventions such as educational campaigns, usage information provision, and social comparisons for taking advantage of savings opportunities and reducing energy consumption.

-“Our findings will be shared with University of Illinois stakeholders, presented at academic conferences, and made publicly available in a University white paper in early 2017.
+“Our findings will be shared with University of Illinois stakeholders, presented at academic conferences, and made publicly available in a University white paper.
 Our results will not only be relevant for the U of I in meeting its campus sustainability goals, but for other campus and commercial settings where energy use is not well understood or salient for consumers.”

 Sustainability, Energy, and Environment Fellows Program Capstone Course (ENVS 492)